Sambruk/windermere/README.md

 Replace path names as appropriate.

 The StorageType specifies with SQL driver to use.
+Currently included drivers
+are:

+ * sqlite (SQLite)
+ * sqlserver (Microsoft SQL Server)

 Depending on which driver is used, the StorageSource has a different format for specifying access to the database.
 For SQLite you can simply specify a filename.

 Example for SQL Server:

 ```
-sqlserver://<user>:<passwd>@<host>/<database>
+sqlserver://<user>:<passwd>@<host>?database=<database>
 ```

 ### Building